 We use B-Squared to record the children's progress over the academic year in all areas of learning and development in the EYFS statutory framework.
 We also gather samples of the children's work as appropriate along with the observations that are uploaded to Evisense (accessible by families).
-The school is involved in sharing good practice and moderation processes internally across our 2 classes and externally with colleagues across Halton and our local SEN networks.
+The school is involved in moderation processes both internally across our 2 classes and externally with colleagues across Halton and our local SEN networks.